Helping millions of people navigate the world of technology.

 Method 2: Send Yourself a Voice Message on iMessage

-Why you should try this: No need for the internet or a third-party app.
+Why you should try this: No need for a third-party app.

 Note: To use this feature on your iPhone, ensure that iMessage is enabled and your iPhone runs on iOS 17 and later.

-Step 1: Launch the Messages app on your iPhone and tap the search bar.
+Step 1: Launch the Messages app > search your name > tap the result.

-Tip: If Audio is not showing, try swiping up in the list.
+Tip: If Audio is not showing, swipe up in the list.

 Send a Voice Message to Yourself on iMessage

-Step 5: The audio will start recording; tap the send button to send the recording to yourself.
+Step 3: The audio will start recording; tap the Send button to send the recording.

 Now, you will see the transcription of the sent voice memo along with the audio.